 All new PhD students are expected to complete their "PhD Plan of Study" and get approved by their major advisors.
 If a major advisor has not been assigned yet, the PhD Graduate Program Director (GPD) approves the plan.
-The plan includes the tentative list of the courses that the student intends to take, indented times for the D-1, D-2, D-3, and D-5 forms to be filed.
+The plan includes the tentative list of the courses that the student intends to take, indended times for the D-1, D-2, D-3, and D-5 forms to be filed.
 It is not binding and can be revised at the beginning of each year with the approval of the major advisor.
-Students can obtain the form from ECE website or from the GPD.
+The form is attached to this Handbook as an Appendix.
+Students can also obtain the form from the ECE website or from the GPD.